LoginRadius/engineering-portal/content/blog/react-contedxt-api/index.md

   </UserContext.Consumer>
 );
 ```
-The difference between the two options above is if you want the context to be a single nested property by this name, to explode it to its properties (which in my opinion is more convenient)
+The difference between the two options above is if you want the context to be a single nested property by this name, to explode it to its properties (which in my opinion is more convenient).

 6. Finally export them